This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 The Master Recipe List

 Sometimes you get hard-pressed for a meal that you like but haven’t had every week for the last six weeks.
 That’s why I keep a master meal list.
 It’s nothing fancy, really, but it helps me to quickly see a variety of meals with the ingredients listed right there.
-If you think seeing an example would help get you started, feel free to click HERE for access to my master meal list.

 This method has proven so much easier for me!
 I never thought I’d prefer to shop weekly because I hate, hate, HATE the grocery store, but by shopping weekly, I get better sales more often, and I’m only shopping for a week.
 For me, that means I can cram everything I need into one regular-sized buggy rather than the monster twin buggy.
 I can wind my way through the store much faster and in a much better state of mind than ever before!
 [Unless I get a crazy hair and take all seven kids with me, which I did this week.
 It wasn’t good for my sanity, nor was it nice to my grocery budget!]